chenh1gis/MADE_docker_v1/README.md

 In order to setup the computing environment for MADE, Docker https://www.docker.com/ is needed for subsequent installation (the version of the Docker package has to be compatible with the operational system).

-MADE can be directly pulled down from the github website using:
+MADE can be directly download from the github website using:

    `git clone https://github.com/chenh1gis/MADE_docker_v1.git`